kkloberdanz/vin/README.md

 There's really no good reason to use this editor.
 Vim is a far superior vi in every way.
 This editor was created as a joke.
-When working with docker containers, I always found myself needing to `apt install vim` over and over again because my DevOps friend and colleague was additament that text editors should not be installed in containers.
+When working with docker containers, I always found myself needing to `apt install vim` over and over again because my DevOps friend and colleague was adamant that text editors should not be installed in containers.

 According to him:

 > The whole point is to make the container small right?
-And vim is way to big
+And vim is way too big
 > that it takes up too much space in a container.

 I'll show you!
 I thought.
 I'll make the smallest useful text editor I can!